kelgendy1204/protobuf-example-python/README.md

-# Protocol Buffers Example in Python
+# Protocol Buffers Example in Node.js

 This is a companion repository for my [Protocol Buffers course](http://bit.ly/protocol-buffers-github)